ePages-de/epages-devportal/_posts/2018/2018-12-13-how-to-survive-as-a-non-technical-scrum-master-in-a-tech-company.md

 And that's most of the magic on how I thrive as a Scrum Master with a non-technical background.
 If you have an interest in software development, and are not afraid of nerdy conversations you will definitely find your place as a non-technical Scrum Master in a software development team.
-You will probably enjoy talking about nerdy stuff too (say hello to a world of technology talk).
+You will probably enjoy talking about nerdy stuff, too (say hello to a world of technology talk).